A Hybrid Statistical Learning Framework for Capability-Based Decision Support in Manufacturing: Introduction

-The main contributions of this work are as follows: \begin{enumerate} \item We reformulate process capability approval as a decision-risk calibration problem under finite-sample uncertainty, replacing classical deterministic threshold rules with a probabilistic framework that estimates a calibrated proxy for misclassification risk.
+The main contributions of this work are as follows: \begin{enumerate} \item We formulate capability approval as a capability-based decision-support problem in manufacturing, replacing direct deterministic thresholding with calibrated risk estimation from finite-sample capability evidence.

-\item We show that decision behavior near the capability threshold is jointly governed by capability margin and estimation uncertainty, providing a structural explanation for instability in borderline cases.
+\item We show that near-boundary decision behavior is jointly governed by capability margin, estimation variability, and process-specific characteristics, explaining why classical threshold rules can become unstable in borderline cases.

-\item We propose a hybrid capability-aware learning framework (UC-Cap) that combines a theory-driven statistical baseline with a data-driven residual component, enabling systematic correction of deviations due to finite-sample effects, distributional asymmetry, and model misspecification.
+\item We propose UC-Cap, a hybrid statistical--learning framework that combines a capability-based statistical baseline with residual learning from distributional, specification-related, and measurement-related features.